 - Invest in television commercials, social media campaigns, and other channels that foster recruitment and engagement.

 - Encourage RNs and others to promote the profession.

 If you choose to enter the medical field, it is important (and mandatory in most cases) to stay current with your education and practices.
+Most certifications expire every two years.
 Don't let credentials get in the way of your career - eMedCert makes it easy to keep up with necessary nursing certifications like ACLS, PALS, and BLS.
 We provide modern online certification and recertification courses.
-To learn more, visit our website or email us at [email protected].
+To learn more, visit our website or email us at [email protected]